DoJ Guideline for the Evaluation of Compliance Programs

 At a bare minimum, the Guidance states that corporations must demonstrate a robust code of conduct for the whole organisation and emphasises the importance of established policies and procedures that incorporate the culture of compliance into the company’s day-to-day operations.

-The 2020 update increases the emphasis on employee access to policies and procedures and suggests companies might use policies as a tracking tool.
-The 2020 update includes the following changes to the section on accessibility (2020 update in bold):
+Revisions have brought a bigger emphasis on employee access to policies and procedures and suggests companies might use policies as a tracking tool.
+For example, the 2020 update included changes to the section on accessibility: